Engineers Are Becoming Agent Managers

 What Seniors Actually Do

 AI tools are terrible at this.
 Claude can write you a perfectly functional service, but it can't tell you that service will create an ownership boundary that causes cross-team friction for the next three years.
 GPT-4o can generate a schema, but it can't tell you that schema conflicts with another team's roadmap that hasn't been written yet.
+The gap between "can write code" and "can make architectural decisions" is getting wider: AI pulls implementation skills down the experience ladder while leaving judgment skills exactly where they were.

 Engineers as Managers of Agents

-Here's where this gets interesting.
 GitHub just launched Copilot Workspace, a "Copilot-native developer environment" where the interface is planning and specification, not typing code.
 The role of the individual engineer is shifting from "person who writes code" to "person who manages agents that write code."

 One engineer should be able to manage roughly five agents in a day.
 Not in theory.
 In practice, right now, on my teams.
 You spin up an agent on a task, review its output, course-correct, spin up the next one.
 The rhythm is closer to managing direct reports than writing code: define the work clearly, set context, review the output, provide feedback, iterate.

-This is similar to the LLM-as-judge methods we use for evals in our AI products.
-You build a system that generates output, then you build a system that evaluates that output, and eventually you trust the evaluation system enough to close the loop.
-We'll get there with code too, once our test infrastructure and CI/CD pipelines are sophisticated enough to serve as reliable automated judges.
+We are all managers now, in a sense.
+The agents are below us, and our job is to direct, evaluate, and validate their output.
+Most of our code isn't handwritten anymore, and within a year or two I expect close to all new code to be AI-generated, with the human role shrinking to checking, steering, and deciding what to build.
+This mirrors the LLM-as-judge methods we use for evals in AI products: a system generates output, a second system evaluates it, and eventually you trust the evaluation enough to close the loop.
+We'll get there with code once test infrastructure and CI/CD pipelines are reliable enough to serve as those judges.

 The Player-Coach Imperative

-This shift makes the player-coach model more important than ever, not less.
+This shift makes the player-coach model more important than ever.
 When it's this low-friction to write code, there's no excuse for directors and senior leaders to be disconnected from the codebase.
-You can spin up an agent, review a PR, prototype an approach in the time it used to take to schedule a meeting about it.
+You can spin up an agent, review a PR, or prototype an approach in the time it used to take to schedule a meeting about it.
+Directors who stay technical can sit in a room with other directors, form a highly technical strategy, and restructure systems and teams at the same time.
+That only works if you're fluent in the code itself, beyond the org chart.

 The Review Bottleneck